 |9:00 - 9:40||Ela Block/ Project Time/ Music & Movement||LITERACY.
 This time includes read-alouds with comprehension challenges and synchronous Phonics Lessons for Phonological Awareness.||PROJECT TIME||MUSIC & MOVEMENT|

 |9:40 - 10:00||Break||Time to take a short rest.|

 |10:00 - 10:20||Recess||JOINT/INDEPENDENT RECESS.
 Students may have the option to do this activity online a couple of times during the week for social interaction.
 Our teachers are also in attendance to check on self-help skills and mealtime routines.|

 |10:20 - 11:00||Math Block/ Project Time/ Art||NUMERACY.
 Lessons employ the Singapore Math methods.
 Concepts are taught using the Concrete-Pictorial-Abstract learning process combined with Kinesthetic learning.||PROJECT TIME||ARTS & CRAFTS|

-Our school is investing heavily on the digital platforms that will be used for the coming school year.
+Reedley is investing heavily in technology and digital platforms that will be used for the coming school year.
 Here are 3 major platforms for instruction:

-Our community’s complete learning management system to be used primarily by the parents to track academic progress and to transact with the school.
+Our community’s complete distance learning management system is to be used primarily by the parents to track academic progress and to transact with the school.